 He deservedly earned the respect of our site management team and is a recognised figure in the local building sector.

 He was the Director responsible for all the Company's major contracts encompassing Design and Build, Partnered and Traditional Contracts.

-Managing Director, Andrew Kingston said " I have worked with Dave for over 30 years, it will be strange not seeing him in the office, he was a valuable member of the team, but myself and all the Houlton staff wish him well."
+Managing Director, Andrew Kingston said " I have worked with Dave for over 30 years, it will be strange not seeing him in the office, he was a very valuable member of the team, but myself and all the Houlton staff wish him well."

 << Back to News